On Geometric Spectral Functionals: Chiral spectral functionals

 \section{Chiral spectral functionals}

 An interesting generalization of the spectral functionals defined so far appears when one includes the grading $\chi$ for even spectral triples.
-We refer to them as {\bf chiral} spectral functionals. \begin{definition} For an even spectral triple with the Dirac operator $D$, the chiral metric, Einstein, torsion, and scalar curvature functionals are, respectively, defined by
+We refer to them as \emph{chiral} spectral functionals.
+Their geometrical meaning is rather simple, as they provide pseudoscalar quantities instead of scalar ones.
+This extends the realm of possible functionals and, as we shall discuss in this section for the spin manifolds, allows us to represent some obvious pseudoscalar functionals as chiral spectral functionals.
+It remains to be studied in more detail whether some functionals of this type can capture, for example, other perturbations of the Dirac operator that arise from torsion. \begin{Definition} For an even spectral triple with the Dirac operator $D$, the chiral metric, Einstein, torsion, and scalar curvature functionals are, respectively, defined by

 and